Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • the child is very lethargic, does not understand what is being said to him, loses consciousness;

-• the baby is suffering from convulsions;
+• the baby suffers from convulsions;

-• pain occurs in chest;
+• there is pain in chest;

 • breathing is difficult;

-• spider veins are observed on the skin.
+• Spider veins are observed on the skin.

 Self-medication if at least one of these signs is present is unacceptable.

-Treatment of SARS in children
+Treatment of ARVI in children

-• he is not 1 year old;
+• he is under 1 year old;

 • homeopathic composition;

-• an antiviral agent that destroys the action on infectious agents;
+• antiviral agent that destroys infectious agents;

 • drugs to strengthen the immune system

-Aflubin - help with SARS
+Aflubin - help with ARVI

 Among the most popular homeopathic antivirals are: